 Our apps for Android and iOS devices have intuitive interfaces and allow you to quickly respond to emails and manage multiple accounts while you are on the go.

-Team communications should be end-to-end encrypted, meaning only the sender and recipient can see the contents of the messages.
+Team communications should be end-to-end encrypted(new window), meaning only the sender and recipient can see the contents of the messages.
 That way, if a data breach occurs, no unencrypted information would be exposed to hackers or the public.
 While encryption is a non-negotiable baseline for choosing an email service provider, you must also consider each provider’s privacy policies.

 What to look for